Bubble velocities in local equilibrium from a pseudopotential: Introduction

 In this paper, we develop an alternative method for finding bubble wall velocities in LTE, which avoids the need to solve the scalar equation of motion explicitly and does not rely on assumptions about the field profile or the underlying potential.
-We build up this method starting with the balance of forces in LTE as discussed in \cite{Ai:2021kak}.
-We note that, whenever one can neglect the dependence of the temperature profile on gradients of the scalar field---which in the examples considered in this paper works at the per mille level---one can define a generalised potential or ``pseudopotential'', which takes the wall velocity $v_w$ as an input parameter and has the following properties.
+While such features are shared with the LTE calculations in {\tt WallGo}, which makes use of entropy matching, the approach introduced in this paper relies on defining a quantity with a direct physical interpretation that remains useful beyond the static regime.
+This quantity is a generalised potential or ``pseudopotential'', and it contains information such as the net outward pressure acting on bubble configurations interpolating between minima of the scalar potential.
+While static configurations can be obtained by demanding a null outward pressure --- which offers an alternative to the entropy matching constraint --- the study of configurations with nonzero outward pressure can give additional information about issues of stability, which cannot be directly inferred with the entropy matching method.
+The method is built up starting with the balance of forces in LTE as discussed in \cite{Ai:2021kak}.
+We note that, whenever one can neglect the dependence of the temperature profile on gradients of the scalar field --- which in the examples considered in this paper works at the per mille level --- one can define a generalised potential or ``pseudopotential'', which takes the wall velocity $v_w$ as an input parameter and has the following properties.
 First, the field values that minimise the standard potential also extremise the pseudopotential, though the corresponding extremum need not be a minimum.
 Second, the difference between the values of the pseudopotential evaluated at the extrema can be directly interpreted as the net pressure acting on the bubble wall.
 The latter is zero for bubbles expanding with constant velocity, so that $v_w$ can be estimated by requiring degenerate minima in the pseudopotential.
+In this sense, the method is complementary to entropy-conservation approaches such as used in {\tt WallGo}: besides providing an efficient route to the static solutions, the pseudopotential itself has a direct physical interpretation and can also be used to analyse configurations away from the stationary points.
+Furthermore, as we will show, the method also allows us to treat detonation configurations within LTE, including cases where no stationary solutions are realised.

 In this article we introduce the method and demonstrate its application and accuracy in a singlet extension of the SM.
 We calculate the net pressure as a function of the wall velocity and show that it can be zero for both deflagrations and detonations, reflecting the existence of static solutions of both types.
 The predictions for $v_w$ using the pseudopotential will be shown to accurately match those obtained by solving the scalar equation of motion.
 By plotting the net pressure as a function of the wall velocity, we confirm the existence of a peak in the backreaction force, as found in Ref.~\cite{Laurent:2022jrs} with the $\tanh$ method.
 However, in our case the peak is found for hybrid solutions with $v_w$ near the speed of sound, as opposed to hybrid solutions with $v_w$ nearing the Jouguet velocity.
 The slope of the total outward pressure as a function of velocity is negative for deflagrations and positive for detonations, suggesting that while the static deflagrations are stable, static detonations are unstable \cite{Ai:2023see}, which again connects with the findings in Ref.~\cite{Krajewski:2024gma}.